gristlabs/grist-help/help/en/docs/limits.md

 On the Free plan, documents have a limit of 5,000 rows.

-On the Pro plan, document may have up to 100,000 rows.
+On the Pro plan, documents may have up to 100,000 rows.
 This is a rule of thumb.
 The actual limit depends also on the number of tables, columns, and the average size of data in each cell.
 One way to estimate it is to measure the size of the data when it is in CSV format: the limit is around 20MB in this format.
 For example, a document with 200,000 rows and 12 numeric columns would reach that.